-- A candidate for a bachelor's degree must enroll in and earn a minimum of 30 semester hours in residence at MVNU ("in residence" means courses taken at MVNU, in seat or online, as well as via institutions with whom we have agreements). - 2.
-One half the major must be taken in residence or else written approval secured from the department chairperson and the University Registrar. - 3.
+- A candidate for a bachelor's degree must enroll in and earn a minimum of 30 semester hours in residence at MVNU ("in residence" means courses taken at MVNU, in seat or online, as well as via institutions with whom the University has agreements). - One-half of the major must be taken in residence or else written approval secured from the department chairperson and the University Registrar. - 3.
 A second major or minor must include at least 12 unduplicated credit hours. - 4.
-No more than 8 semester hours each in physical education activity, music ensembles, or practica, and no more than 12 semester hours total from these areas may be counted.

-No more than 30 hours by examination, and no more than 15 hours by independent study may be counted.
+No more than eight semester hours each in physical education activity, music ensembles, or practica; and no more than 12 semester hours total from these areas may be counted. - No more than 30 hours by examination, and no more than 15 hours by independent study may be counted.